Aete/Udacity_DSND_Airbnb_boston/README.md

 Jupyter notebook that contains explanations and codes for analyzing Airbnb Boston Dataset.

 2. Data

 2.1 listing.csv
-- Listings, including full descriptions and average review score 2.2 reviews.csv
+- Listings, including full descriptions and average review score

+2.2 reviews.csv
-- Reviews, including unique id for each reviewer and detailed comments 2.3 calendar.csv
+- Reviews, including unique id for each reviewer and detailed comments

+2.3 calendar.csv
 - Calendar, including listing id and the price and availability for that day

+## How to run
+Just clone or download this repository.
+To run the jupyter notebook, you may need to install anaconda

+## Requirements
+Numpy 1.16.3 <br>
+Pandas 0.24.2 <br>
+Matplotlib 3.0.3 <br>
+Seaborn 0.9.0 <br>